lgoldstein/mina-sshd/README.md

 ### `SignalListener`
 Informs about signal requests as described in [RFC 4254 - section 6.9](https://tools.ietf.org/html/rfc4254#section-6.9), break requests as described in [RFC 4335](https://tools.ietf.org/html/rfc4335) and "window-change" requests as described in [RFC 4254 - section 6.7](https://tools.ietf.org/html/rfc4254#section-6.7)
 ### `SftpEventListener`
 Provides information about major SFTP protocol events.
-The listener should be registered at the `SftpSubsystemFactory`:
+The listener is registered at the `SftpSubsystemFactory`:
 ```java
 SftpSubsystemFactory factory = new SftpSubsystemFactory();
 factory.addSftpEventListener(new MySftpEventListener());